What gear will I be taking?

 - Two lenses, 17mm 1.8 and 25mm 1.8

-- Panasonic Gx85 (don’t forget to check what electrical adapters you’ll need for the country you travel to)
+- Panasonic Gx85 (side note: don’t forget to check what electrical adapters you’ll need for the country you travel to)

-- Cell phone (iPhone or Android), don’t get caught without a back up camera
+- Cell phone (iPhone or Android and its charger), don’t get caught without a back up camera

 - Pure white index cards (for custom color balancing)